2020PB/police-brutality/reports/Oregon.md

 ### Police fire explosives from behind barricade | June 26th

-Footage shows protestors gathered outside a building with plywood walls erected.
+Footage shows protesters gathered outside a building with plywood walls erected.
 Filmer states that police have barricaded themselves behind the plywood walls.
 Around 30 seconds, a small window opens in the barricade.
 Police launch multiple explosives at the crowd from this window.

 tags: explosive, projectile, protester